Jacob Butterfield: Norwich City

 On 3 July 2012, Butterfield signed for Norwich City on a four-year contract.
 Butterfield was out of contract, but Barnsley were entitled to compensation, due to his age.
 He made his debut for the club on 26 September in a 1–0 win over Doncaster Rovers in the Football League Cup.
 However, he failed to gain a first team place at the club, with his only other first team appearance being another League Cup game against Tottenham Hotspur, and spent most of his time with Norwich out on loan.

 On 8 November, Butterfield joined Bolton Wanderers on loan for a month, this becoming Dougie Freedman's first signing since taking over at the Reebok Stadium.
 He made his debut on 17 November, in a 1–1 draw at home against his former club Barnsley.
 The loan was extended outside the Window by another month on 1 December.

 Butterfield left Bolton and went back to Norwich City on 3 January 2013.

 On 16 January 2013, it was announced that Butterfield had signed on loan for Crystal Palace, where he was given the squad number six.
 He made his début on 19 January, where he was part of the starting eleven, in a goalless draw with Bolton Wanderers.
 His last appearance for Crystal Palace was on 5 March, when he started in the 4–2 victory over Hull City.
 He returned to Norwich before the end of that month.

 Middlesbrough

 On 2 September 2013, Butterfield signed a three-year contract, with a one-year option to extend, at Middlesbrough for an undisclosed fee.
 He made his debut in a 3–1 defeat at Ipswich Town on 14 September 2013.
 He scored his first goal for the club in a 4–1 win over Yeovil Town on 5 October 2013.
 He would go on to score a goal that was controversially disallowed at Hillsborough against Sheffield Wednesday.
 He scored one of the goals of the season for the Boro against Birmingham City and followed that up with the winning goal at eventual runners up, Burnley a week later to end the campaign in good form.
-He was also part of the Boro side whose victory on the 26 April 2014 relegated his former club, Barnsley to the third tier of English football.
+He was also part of the Boro side whose victory on 26 April 2014 relegated his former club, Barnsley to the third tier of English football.